2023: IGP approves pilots, aircraft maintenance engineers’ training

-Ahead of the 2023 general elections, the Inspector General of Police (IGP), Usman Baba, has approved the training of the first batch of Bell 412EP B1.3 Type-Training Course for Police Airwing Aircraft Maintenance Engineers comprising 17 officers.
+Ahead of the 2023 general elections, the Inspector General of Police (IGP), Usman Baba, has approved the training of first batch of Bell 412EP B1.3 Type- Training Course for Police Airwing Aircraft Maintenance Engineers comprising 17 officers.

 The training is expected to improve the technical expertise of the Aircraft Maintenance Unit of the Police Airwing, thereby preventing operational mishaps during aerial surveillance operations.